 The affirmative vote of a majority of the total votes cast is required to approve this proposal.
-As a result, abstentions will have the same practical effect as a negative vote on these proposals, and broker non-votes, if any, will not affect the outcome of the vote on these proposals.
+As a result, abstentions and broker non-votes, if any, will not affect the outcome of the vote on these proposals.

-THE BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE INDEPDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+THE BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE RATIFICATION OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.